-When Americans try to impose their models on others, rejections of these American models by the rest of the world, often takes the form of: "Yankee Go Home", "Go To Hell Yankee" and "Death To America" chants followed by physical rejection and separation.
+When Americans try to impose their models for mono-existentials on others, rejections of these American models by the rest of the world, often takes the form of: "Yankee Go Home", "Go To Hell Yankee" and "Death To America" chants followed by physical rejection and separation.
 And that has kind of worked for some - e.g., the 1979 Iranian Revolution.